rushabhT3/rushabhT3/README.md

 Javascript, Python, ExpressJS, NodeJS...

-## FAQ
+## FAQs

-#### Question 1: How to make such README.md file or the about section for the Github page
+#### Question 1: How to make such README.md file or the about section for the Github page on your github homepage?

-Answer 1: Use readme.so website for the README.md file and make a repository of same name as your username and then paste the content from the website in the file
+Answer 1: Use readme.so website for the README.md file gerneration.
+Now make a repository of same name as your username then, paste the content from the website in the README.md file.
+Whilst doing so you have to make it public and add the README.md file